WLAN-Pi/wlanpi-core/WORKFLOW.md

 chmod +x ./scripts/run.sh
 ```

-Now you can open your browser and interact with these URLs:
+If you are running directly, now you can open your browser and interact with these URLs:

 - API frontend, with routes handled based on the path: http://localhost:8000

 - Automatic interactive documentation with Swagger UI (from the OpenAPI backend): http://localhost:8000/documentation

 - ReDoc has been disabled with `redoc_url=None` in app.py ~~Alternative automatic documentation with ReDoc (from the OpenAPI backend): http://localhost:8000/redoc~~

+In production, the port will be different.

 ## Troubleshooting